 - Punitive Damages: In rare cases, the jury may also award the victim punitive damages.
 Punitive damages are large sums of money awarded to victims of negligence in order to show that the acts that injured them were unacceptable and that other drivers should exercise more caution on the road.

-If you were gravely injured in an accident that you suspect wasn’t your fault, Morgan & Morgan’s Winter Haven car accident attorneys may be able to provide you with the dedicated assistance you need at this time.
-Our attorneys work on a contingency fee basis, so you only have to pay your attorney if he or she procures a favorable settlement or award.
-Get started today by filling out our free, online case review form.
+If you were gravely injured in an accident that you suspect wasn’t your fault, Morgan & Morgan’s Winter Haven lawyers may be able to provide you with the dedicated assistance you need at this time.
+Our attorneys work on a contingency fee basis, so you only have to pay if he or she procures a favorable settlement or award.